Gambit1583/Diabetes-App/README.md

 ## User Stories

 - As a user I want to be able to login securely to access and update a blood sugar tracker.
+- As a user I want to be able to manually reset my password should I forget it.
 - As a user I want to be able to write a blog.
 - As a user I want to be able to edit/delete my blog.
 - As a user I want to be able to comment on other users posts.